jaimedefermin/lunchbot/README.md

 - The command `/no-more-people` stops the count and sends a group message to each of the groups with the information they need.

+## Issues.
+- As of right now, there is no possibility in slack to delete group chats, and therefore we have the risk of repeating the groupchat name.
+An extended name has been provided, using round time, to mediate this problem.
+However it would have been preferable to have a delete option for bots.

+- Additionally slack's legacy tokens are deprecated and therefore slack bots cannot execute commands.
+The bot would just post a message with the command name.
+This makes translating the code from command based to time based harder than expected.